 The net proceeds raised under this Framework will be used exclusively to finance or re-finance the Eligible Green or Sustainable Projects as defined below:

-For the avoidance of doubt, the scope of FPA’s GRESB Real Estate Assessment covers all the assets either wholly and partially owned by the Company.
+For the avoidance of doubt, the scope of the Companies’ GRESB Real Estate Assessment covers all the assets either wholly or partially owned by the Companies.

 In addition to its focus on environmental impacts, the GRESB Real Estate Assessment also includes a health and well-being evaluation of a real estate company’s internal approach to promoting health for its employees as well as its external approach to promoting health for tenants and communities through real estate fund management.
 As creators of the built environment, the real estate industry is well-positioned to address key health determinants in their approach to real estate development and management.

 Project evaluation and selection is a key process ensuring that the financed Green or Sustainable Projects meet the eligibility criteria set out in this Framework.
 The treasury team will be responsible for selecting a portfolio of Eligible Green or Sustainable Projects (“Eligible Green or Sustainable Project Portfolio”) to be financed by the net proceeds from the SFTs in accordance with the Framework.
-It may consult internal or external experts as relevant to assess eligibility criteria, and the final projects selection will be reviewed and approved by FPA’s senior management (CEO or CFO).
+It may consult internal or external experts as relevant to assess eligibility criteria, and the final projects selection will be reviewed and approved by the Companies senior management.

-Frasers Property Australia’s sustainability strategy, A Different Way, has been established in 2015 and our targets are reviewed every 2 years to ensure that they deliver value to customers and represent leadership.
-Once the revised company-wide targets are fully endorsed by FPA’s CEO, they are made public through FPA’s website with twice yearly progress updates.
-All companywide targets have a dedicated lead and some targets also have dedicated working groups with representatives from various business units.
-The relevant Sustainability Manager for each business unit is responsible for tracking performance against these targets.
+The Companies’ sustainability strategy, A Different Way, has been established in 2015 and targets are reviewed every 2 years to ensure that they deliver value to customers and represent leadership.
+Once the revised company-wide targets are fully endorsed by the Companies’ Chief Executive Officer (“CEO”), they are made public through the Companies’ website with twice yearly progress updates.
+Targets are resourced appropriately to support their implementation into the Companies’ operations.
+The relevant Sustainability Manager is responsible for tracking performance against these targets.

-Above listed strong commitments indicates that all projects from FPA could be considered as Eligible Green or Sustainable Projects that could be financed with STF proceeds.
-FPA will transparently communicate the progress on the above targets with its investors.
-In an unlikely event that FPA does not maintain minimum 4 Star GRESB status during the life any SFT, FPA will develop a separate green or sustainable project list to ensure FPA have sufficient green or sustainable assets matching the total SFT outstanding amount.
+In an unlikely event that the Companies does not maintain minimum 4 Star GRESB status during the life any SFT, the Companies will develop a separate green or sustainable project list to ensure the Companies have sufficient green or sustainable assets matching the total SFT outstanding amount.

-FPA intends to allocate the net proceeds from the SFTs to an Eligible Green or Sustainable Project, selected in accordance with the use of proceeds criteria and evaluation and selection process presented above.
+The Companies intend to allocate the net proceeds from the SFTs to an Eligible Green or Sustainable Project, selected in accordance with the use of proceeds criteria and evaluation and selection process presented above.
 As long as the SFTs are outstanding, the treasury team will manage the project register through its rigorous internal system, and periodically monitor the balance of the proceeds.
-FPA will strive to maintain a level of allocation for the Eligible Green or Sustainable Project Portfolio which matches or exceeds the balance of net proceeds from its outstanding SFTs.
+The Companies will strive to maintain a level of allocation for the Eligible Green or Sustainable Project Portfolio which matches or exceeds the balance of net proceeds from its outstanding SFTs.

-Any unallocated amount will be held in cash or FPA will invest it cash equivalents according to the treasury department’s general liquidity guidelines.
+Any unallocated amount will be held in cash or it will be invested by the Companies’ cash equivalents according to the treasury department’s general liquidity guidelines.

 a) Allocation Reporting